 How this project is different: The fracture properties of Al-7085 remain understudied.
 Prior work has examined fatigue crack behavior and stress intensity factor variations.
-This project aims to address this crack growth while accounting for microstructural influences on crack nucleation and propagation in Al 7085 samples.
+This project aims to address secondary crack growth while accounting for microstructural influences in Al 7085 samples.

-Milestones for the current proposed year: SEM imaging of both cracked (from as-tested specimens) and base material will be paired with MIPAR quantification.
+Milestones for the current proposed year: Optical microscope imaging will be used to examine the number, length, and length density of secondary cracks.
 EBSD analysis will provide texture and local grain orientation information for necessary conditions for delamination and branching of cracks to occur.
 Microstructural metrics will be paired with existing work on stress concentration values.

-Deliverables for the current proposed year: SEM micrographs showing crack-microstructure behavior in as-tested specimens as a function of grain orientation.
-Fitting of Neely stress intensity data to SEM micrographs.
-EBSD analysis of texture, grain boundary character, and particle dispersion.
+Deliverables for the current proposed year: Fitting of Neely stress intensity data to optical micrographs.
+EBSD analysis of texture, grain boundary misorientation, and Kernel average misorientation along grains bounding secondary cracks.
+A completed thesis document detailing in full the research for this project.